hpmicro/hpm_sdk/samples/cherryusb/device/video/yuyv/README_en.rst

 Board Setting
 -------------

-1. Connect the OV7725 camera device to the CAM interface of the development board
+1. Connect the OV7725 camera device to the CAM interface of the development board.
+If using OV5640, set CONFIG_CAMERA to OV5640 in the CMakeLists.txt file, with the command `set(CONFIG_CAMERA "ov5640")`.
 2. Connect USB0 port to PC host

 Running the example
 -------------------

 After the project is running correctly, the PC will list a camera device, which can be tested through the `Tencent Meeting - Settings - Video` option.
-Select `HPMicro UVC DEMO` for the camera.
+Select `HPMicro UVC YUYV` for the camera.